Carine Senior High School

-Carine Senior High School is a public co-educational high day school, located in the suburb of Carine, approximately 15 km north-west of Perth, Western Australia.
+Carine Senior High School is a public co-educational high school, located in the suburb of Carine, approximately 15 km north-west of Perth, Western Australia.

 History

 Carine Senior High School was established in 1973 and reached senior high school status three years later.
 It caters for around 2,000 students from Years 7 to 12, and offers a range of tertiary, non-tertiary and vocational education and training (VET) subjects in Years 11 and 12.

 In 2017 Carine Senior High School was awarded WA Secondary School of the Year.

 House system

 In 2017 Carine SHS reinstated a house system with the following colours: